 Castle happens to be one of the few who voted for it.

-And he was he was standing with conservatives, some grand strategy here to head off impeachment after he had met with other moderates and threatened Bush about the war.
+We are to believe here that Castle was standing up for Bush, that he was standing with conservatives, some grand strategy here to head off impeachment after he had met with other moderates and threatened Bush about the war.

 Where's the proof of this?

-My only point in bringing this up is we're making all these allegations about how rotten, stinking rotten, incompetent, dishonest Christine O'Donnell is.
+My only point in bringing this up is we're making all these allegations about how rotten, stinking, rotten, incompetent, dishonest Christine O'Donnell is.

 And we've put angel wings on Mike Castle.